motherjones/mojo-grunt-init/README.txt

 do stuff with your new project:

+pull new json from gdoc (TODO, write this plugin): grunt ????

 run a local server on port 9001: grunt serve

-turn less into css files(broken till version 0.4.0rc5 is pushed to node) grunt less
+turn less into css files
+grunt less

 minify js